 A: We hold ourselves accountable for the efficacy of our work.
 It is important for us to establish that the gameplay actually translates to real learning.
-We have world class scientific advisors from Oxford and CERN that we work together with to ensure that the science in game is correct.
+We have world-class scientific advisors from Oxford and CERN that we work together with to ensure that the science in the game is correct.

 Q: How does playing Big Bang Legends improve my child’s understanding of STEM?